 To ensure that the success of the investigation is not jeopardized in any way, the details of the investigation remain confidential and are not public record.
 If, however, disciplinary or criminal action is taken, some information may become a matter of public record.
 In addition, if disciplinary action or criminal action is taken, you may be called to testify as a possible witness.

 The entire complaint review, investigation and legal review process may take an extended period of time depending on the complexity of the case.
 During the investigation stage, all information is confidential and may not be discussed.
 When a case is finally resolved, you will be notified of the action taken by the Board except in the case of anonymous complaints.
 Please keep in mind that any action taken by the Board of Registered Nursing has no impact on civil remedies which may be available to you.
 If you have questions about filing a complaint please call (916) 557-1213.

-The Board of Registered Nursing's Diversion Program is a rehabilitation program for nurses whose practice may be impaired due to chemical dependency and/or mental illness.
+The Board of Registered Nursing's Intervention Program is a rehabilitation program for nurses whose practice may be impaired due to chemical dependency and/or mental illness.
 The program is designed to provide intervention at the earliest signs of impaired practice which point to chemical dependency or mental illness, long before public harm occurs.
-When a report or complaint comes to the Board, it is analyzed to determine whether the nurse is a candidate for the Diversion Program.
+When a report or complaint comes to the Board, it is analyzed to determine whether the nurse is a candidate for the Intervention Program.
 When a nurse who qualifies to participate in the program is identified, the nurse is given an opportunity to participate in the program as an alternative to disciplinary action against the license.
-The Diversion Program strictly monitors participants to ensure public safety.
-For more information on the Diversion Program, please call (916) 574-7692 (Note: By law, this is a confidential program.
-The complainant will not be notified if a nurse enters the Diversion Program or successfully completes the Diversion Program.)
-Link to Diversion Program pages.
+The Intervention Program strictly monitors participants to ensure public safety.
+For more information on the Intervention Program, please call (916) 574-7692 (Note: By law, this is a confidential program.
+The complainant will not be notified if a nurse enters the Intervention Program or successfully completes the Intervention Program.)
+Link to Intervention Program pages.